digipolisantwerp/serilog_aspnetcore/README.md

 ## Installation

-To add the toolbox to a project, you add the package to the project.json :
+To add the library to a project, you add the package to the project.json :

 ``` json
 "dependencies": {